Practical Financial Accounting 1 (5)

 Principles of Accounting II (5)

 The second course in the accounting transfer sequence.
 Topics include fixed assets, liability and equity sections of the balance sheet, the statement of cash flows, and financial statement analysis.
 Uses problem solving and application of generally-accepted accounting principles to promote critical reasoning.
 Includes computer application.
 PREREQUISITE: Eligible for ENGL& 101, and MATH 147; and ACCT& 201, all with a grade of 2.0 or higher; or instructor's permission.
-RECOMMENDED: BUS& 101 and computer spreadsheet skills.
+RECOMMEND: BUS& 101 and computer spreadsheet skills.

 Principles of Accounting III (5)